coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 ---
 layout: episode
-title: "Creating reproducible workflow"
+title: "Creating a reproducible workflow"
 teaching: 10
 exercises: 10
 questions:
   - "How can we create a reproducible workflow?"
   - "How do we repeat an experiment with different data one year later?"
 objectives:
-  - "Get a basic idea of different approaches for creating reproducible workflows"
+  - "Get an overview of different approaches for creating reproducible workflows"
-  - "You can incorporate some of these tools in your research"
+  - "Learn the basics of make"
 keypoints:
   - Create useful project directory structure
   - Set up version control for your projects